Risedial/SYNTROP_for-claude-code/SYNTROP-VISION.md

 web app, a tool, a script, or even your own AI system, SYNTROP gives your vision the structure it needs to become something real.

-No experience required.
 You have the idea.
 SYNTROP has the structure.
 Claude does the building.
+If you can use Claude Code, you have everything you need.

 *A system that builds systems.*